America's Most Surreal Lakefront Is an Ancient Psychedelic Playground

 A kayaker’s playground

-Once things return to normal, there's no better way to get up close and personal with the rocks than via kayak or canoe.
-Traverse the waves and paddle through arches while gazing upon this weird natural wonder.
+There's no better way to get up close and personal with the rocks than via kayak or canoe.
+Traverse the waves on a guided tour and paddle through arches while gazing upon this weird natural wonder.
 The closer you get, the more the colors pop.
 If you’re hesitant about dipping half your body into one of the coldest freshwater lakes in the world, you can always book a boat cruise.

 Paddle through sea caves